Fork me on GitHub

-You can configure this rule using the following option:
+You can configure this rule using the following options: preserve_existing_declaration, strategy.

 Whether existing strict_types=? should be preserved and not overridden.